kostaskougios/terminal21-restapi/Readme.md

 # Usecases

-Due to it's client-server architecture, terminal21 gives a UI to scripts running i.e. on servers without a desktop environment and can be used for things like:
+Due to its client-server architecture, terminal21 gives a UI to scripts running i.e. on servers without a desktop environment and can be used for things like:
 - creating text file editors which run on desktop-less servers but still allows us to edit the text file on our browser, see [textedit.sc](example-scripts/textedit.sc)